 Summer is fast approaching and those summer jobs are becoming more and more available.
-One of the best ways to get noticed and establish contacts at different companies is to attend career fairs in your community.
+One of the best ways to get noticed and establish contacts at different companies is to attend career fairs in your community and online.
 Depending on your interests and program of study, there is bound to be at least one career fair that suits your career interests.

-Here are 3 good reasons you should get yourself to the next career fair in your community:
+Here are 3 reasons you should get yourself to the next career fair in your community:

 - Putting a face to the name: Career fairs offer a great opportunity for you to get to know the decision makers and hiring managers at tons of local companies.
 Making a great impression will be to your advantage and might get you one step closer to that big interview.